Cahir Healy: Parliamentary representative

-Interned Again, Reelection to British and Northern Ireland Parliaments, Writings and Folklore
+World War II and beyond

-Healy was interned again by the United Kingdom government for a year during the Second World War, under Defence Regulation 18B and held in Brixton Prison until December 1942.
-After the war Healy helped launch the broad based Irish Anti-Partition League which worked to foster public and political opinion against partition in Britain and the United States.
+Healy was interned again by the UK government for a year during the Second World War, under Defence Regulation 18B, and held in Brixton Prison until December 1942.
+After the war Healy helped launch the broad based Irish Anti-Partition League, which worked to foster public and political opinion in Britain and the United States against partition.
 Healy also worked with the Labour Party in Britain and helped establish the parliamentary pressure group Friends of Ireland (UK).
-In 1945 Healy wrote the widely read anti partition pamphlet The Mutilation of a Nation which sold over 10.000 copies.
+In 1945 Healy wrote the widely read anti-partition pamphlet The Mutilation of a Nation, which sold over 10.000 copies.
 In 1950 he was elected to the British House of Commons for a third time, on this occasion representing Fermanagh and South Tyrone.
-He finally sat in the British Parliament in 1952 and held the seat until he stood down in 1955.
+He was returned to Westminster for the final time in 1952 and held the seat until he stood down in 1955.
 He left the Northern Ireland House of Commons in 1965, by which point he was the Father of the House.

+Later life

-Healy became an insurance official in Enniskillen, County Fermanagh but continued to write, his output including journalism, poetry and short stories.
-Healy was a correspondent for a number of Irish and American papers, over the years Healy wrote hundreds of historical articles, scripts and plays for the Irish, British and United States media.
-With a special interest in Irish history and folklore, in the 1960s he was a founder of the Ulster Folk and Transport Museum.
-Cahir Healy was a leader of northern Irish Nationalists and was a self-educated man who made major contributions to Ireland's cultural and literary heritage.
+Healy became an insurance official in Enniskillen but continued to write, his output including journalism, poetry and short stories.
+He was a correspondent for a number of Irish and American papers.
+Over the years, Healy wrote hundreds of historical articles, scripts and plays for the Irish, British and United States media.
+Possessing a special interest in Irish history and folklore, in the 1960s he was a founder of the Ulster Folk and Transport Museum.
 He died on 8 February 1970.